nm2107/Pioneer-DJM-850-driver-reverse-engineering/doc/windows-dvs/left-and-right-audio-channels-representation.md

 We can see that this time, we have only the first three bytes that are filled (`6e 7c fc`), the next three bytes are silent (`00 00 00`).
-Then, we have twenty four empty bytes, and we encounter again a six bytes block with only the three first bytes filled, and so on ...
+Then, we have eighteen empty bytes, and we encounter again a six bytes block with only the three first bytes filled, and so on ...

 ### Right audio channel